 Van Buren - Grand Isle is a very small town located in the state of Maine.
 With a population of 2,417 people and just one neighborhood, Van Buren - Grand Isle is the 193rd largest community in Maine.

-Van Buren - Grand Isle is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Van Buren - Grand Isle is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Van Buren - Grand Isle is a town of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Van Buren - Grand Isle who work in office and administrative support (16.31%), healthcare suport services (13.12%), and healthcare (11.70%).

 Residents of the town have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 18.48 minutes getting to work every day.

-Being a small town, Van Buren - Grand Isle does not have a public transit system used by locals to get to and from work.
+Van Buren - Grand Isle is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The population of Van Buren - Grand Isle has a very low overall level of education: only 9.41% of people over 25 hold a 4-year college degree or higher.
+The citizens of Van Buren - Grand Isle have a very low rate of college education: just 9.41% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Van Buren - Grand Isle in 2022 was $33,586, which is lower middle income relative to Maine, and middle income relative to the rest of the US.
 This equates to an annual income of $134,344 for a family of four.
 However, Van Buren - Grand Isle contains both very wealthy and poor people as well.